The information in this article applies to:

-- Also on the General panel, under the Specifications heading
+- Also on the Pattern panel:

 - Click OK to close the dialog and create the new material.
 When the Define Material dialog closes, you will return to the Plan Materials dialog and your new custom material will be selected in the list on the left side of the dialog box.

 - To add your new custom material to the library for future use in other plans with suspended ceilings, click the Add to Library button on the right.

 - Your custom material will be added to the User Catalog, which you can organize to best suit your needs.

 - In version X3, it will be added to My Library.